aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/3-add-wallet-support.md

 ...
 ```

-6. Inside the `render` method, update the code with the following
+6. Inside the `render` method, update the code with the following:

 ```js
 ...